JohannesWiesner/tcy/README.md

    * Set the name of the environment by overwriting the `name: ` attribute in the `.yml` file.
    * After that execute the following command to create your environment: `conda env create -f ubuntu_latest_solved.yml` (or `conda env create -f windows_latest_solved.yml`)
    (Note: There is no need to specify `-n environment_name` in this command because the name of the environment was already specified in the first step.
 More information can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file))

 ## For developers
 ### How to generate a custom .yml file using tcy

 tcy can be pip-installed using `pip install tcy`.
 There are two ways to use tcy:

-1.)
-You can import the `run` function in your own code-base using `from tcy import run` 2.) tcy can also be used as a command-line application by simply running `tcy` in the terminal
+1. You can import the `run` function in your own code-base using `from tcy import run`.
+2. tcy can also be used as a command-line application by simply running `tcy` in the terminal.

-The following **positional arguments** have to be specified:
+The following **positional arguments** have to be specified in both cases:

 - `{linux,windows}` (Operating system under which the `.yml` file will be used to create a conda environment.
 Can be 'linux' or 'windows'.
 Depending on the input only packages that run bug-free under the specified OS are selected.
 Packages that are flagged with `cross-platform` in the `bug_flag` column of the input `.tsv` file are never included.

 The following **optional arguments** can be set for further customization: